-We compare our weak value device with a standard on-chip MZI with same footprint working in quadrature.
+We compare our weak value device with a standard on-chip MZI with same footprint working in quadrature (Figure 3).
 We launch 1 mW of laser power at 1570 nm with a tapered optical fiber.
-The phase signal is introduced by applying a modulated 1V, 10 kHz voltage to the heater 1.
-The outputs are imaged onto a balanced detector and we measure the signal on an RF spectrum analyzer.
+The phase signal is introduced by applying a modulated 1V, 10 kHz sinusoid voltage to heater 1.

+The outputs of the waveguides are imaged onto a balanced detector, and we measure the signal on an RF spectrum analyzer.

-We demonstrate 9 \pm 1.9 dB signal improvement over the regular MZI in the weak value device with equal amount of detected optical power.
+We demonstrate 9±1.9 dB signal improvement over the regular MZI in the weak value device with equal amount of detected optical power.
 When detected powers are 14 μ W, weak value device has a signal of 66.17 dBm, while the regular MZI shows 75.33 dBm.
 For the regular MZI to also show a signal of 66.17 dBm, it requires a higher detected power of 40.5 μ W.